Why Neuro-Inspired Teams™ are redefining modern leadership

 Innovation 3: Neuro-Inspired Teams™, not just individuals

-McKinsey research demonstrates that teama are the true unit of success.
+• McKinsey research demonstrates that teams are the true unit of success.
 Individual superstars don’t guarantee results – and can even damage them.

-What you need to know: the team is the system that drives results.
+What you need to know: the team is the performance engine, and culture is the operating system that activates the potential of cognitive diversity.

 👉 Read more: Need to adapt?
 Secrets of the best team problem solving.